Skip over navigation

 True separation

-The very essence of composable architecture is separation.
+The very essence of composable commerce architecture is separation.
 At the very least, the system should separate back-end from front-end components in a headless fashion.
 Platforms lacking this ability cannot be composable in principle.

 Unlimited composable services